 - (Added in v1.2) Add **-ClientVersion **to search for specified ClientVersions.
 Can be complete or incomplete ClientVersion.
 For example “CPE” would return all Lync Phone Edition sessions.

 Grab it now!

 Let me know how you find the tool and how you use the data.
-At some point, I will write an accompanying blog post on how to report on the data.

 - v1.0 - Initial Release

 - v1.1 - Added ability to specify group of users from CSV file